Generic Name: tiotropium inhalation (TYE oh TROE pee um)

 Do not take the capsule by mouth.
 Tiotropium capsules are for use only in the HandiHaler device.
-Use only one capsule at a time.
+Use only 1 capsule at a time.
 Do not use the HandiHaler device to take any other medicine.

 To be sure this medicine is helping your condition, your lung function will need to be tested on a regular basis.

 Store at room temperature away from moisture and heat.
 Do not freeze.